 - 1. Each location may have site specific rules as set by management.
 Ensure you are aware of location policies and procedures.
 You should seek management clarification to ensure your understanding of the rules. - 2.
 Employees are not allowed to ring up their own personal purchases, whether paid in cash or otherwise.
 Further, employee purchases are to be supported by a cash register receipt and turned in with paperwork at the end of each shift.
-No employee charge accounts are allowed. - 3.
+No employee charge accounts are allowed.
+Employees are not allowed to consume store inventory prior to purchase. - 3.
 Employee's food and drinks at the service counter or register should not be visible to the customer. - 4.
-Any void, lottery shortage, error correct, drive offs or refund must be supported with a receipt that is initialed by the manager and employee with a brief explanation. - 5.
+Any void, lottery shortage, error correct or refund must be supported with a receipt that is initialed by the manager and employee with a brief explanation. - 5.
 Please do not leave the service counter or register unattended. - 6.
 Nobody other than the shift manager is allowed in the store office alone unless accompanied by a manager. - 7.
-Video tapes, if applicable, are to be changed at the beginning of each shift and logged by the manager.
-Make sure that the sound is turned up on the inside video - 8.
-All product is to be priced with the exception of soft drinks and cigarettes. - 9.
+All product is to be priced if it does not have a visible shelf pricing tag. - 8.
 Any items used by the store are to be rung up through the register as a sale.
-The register receipt should then be characterized as a cash paid out.
-The original is to be listed on the daily paperwork to balance cash and a copy is to be listed on the store inventory as supply. - 10.
+The register receipt should then be characterized as a "cash paid out."
+The original is to be listed on the daily paperwork to balance cash and a copy is to be listed on the store inventory as supply. - 9.
 Purses, bags or backpacks are not allowed to be brought inside the store while an employee is on shift, except for special circumstances that have been approved by the manager.
 Clear bags, that are transparent to the eye, are allowed should an employee need a bag inside the store, while on duty.